 Surveys the capabilities and practical applications of band and orchestral instruments.
 Topics will include ranges, transpositions, blendings, arranging, and special effects.
 Projects will involve writing for smaller chamber groups.
+Prerequisite: MUS 2620, or permission of the instructor

 Offered: every third semester